syncfusion-content/javascript-docs/js/Introduction/Control-Initialization.md

 Create a first level sub-folder named **ej** within the **Content** folder.
 Now again create another sub-folder namely **web** within the **ej** folder and place all the copied files into it as shown below,

-{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img2.png" Caption="Stylesheet files copied into the Content folder of the Sample Project"%}
+{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img2.png" %}

->   Note: The common-images folder is needed to be copied into your application mandatorily, as it includes all the common font icons and other images required for the control to render.
+>   **Note**: The **common-images** folder is needed to be copied into your application mandatorily, as it includes all the common font icons and other images required for the control to render.

 Now, Include the specific theme reference to your HTML file by referring the appropriate **ej.web.all.min.css** file from a particular theme folder (here, we have referred the **default-theme**), within the head section as shown below,